 top of page

-With effect from 1 March 2024, the Social Institute (SCI) has introduced a Fellows’ program to create opportunities for specialists in the field to gain additional recognition for their work, to develop their skills, and to contribute to our work for mutual benefit and public interest.
+With effect from 1 March 2024, the Social Institute (SCI) introduced a Fellows’ program to create opportunities for specialists in the field to gain additional recognition for their work, to develop their skills, and to contribute to our work for mutual benefit and public interest.
 The Fellowships are pro bono, non-resident and initially for a period of one to two years.
 They offer the Fellow an opportunity to promote their talent and obtain publication.

 Diversity in recruitment is a guiding principle in development of SCI.
 We orient our work globally and collaborate closely with Asia, the Middle East, Eastern Europe and Africa.